 Leonard writes, ‘My works are self-portraits that address my bodily scarring and chronic pain.
 Chronic pain has no biological value…it lacks both language and voice.
 The language of my clay making is my attempt to rid my body of trauma and reduce my level of chronic pain.’

 Her large-scale ceramic forms are the unwieldy cousins of household vessels, vases or urns – featuring handles and openings, gaping mouths and empty interiors.
 A quotidian familiarity in these shapes subtly reminds us that chronic pain is a daily grind, continuous and affecting in all aspects of everyday life.
 Leonard has harnessed her own bodily trauma as a work horse; mining the personal experience of suffering to produce physical objects that seduce, surprise and mesmerise viewers.
-Installed on Objectspace’s courtyard plinth, All I want is a Face Lift stands over one metre tall, the largest single work ever made by Leonard.
+Installed on Objectspace’s courtyard plinth, All I Want is a Face Lift stands over one metre tall, the largest single work ever made by Leonard.
 Supported by a stainless steel cantilevered plinth – its gleaming geometry evokes the sterile, hard-edged efficiency of an operating theatre, while precariously balancing the work in space.

 Born in 1965, in Auckland, New Zealand, Virginia Leonard graduated with a Masters of Fine Arts from Whitecliffe College of Arts and Design in 2001.
 Her work has been exhibited extensively internationally, recent exhibitions include: Collective Design fair, Mindy Solomon Gallery, New York, 2018; Sydney Contemporary, Carriageworks, 2017; and Artgèneve, with Taste Contemporary, Geneva, 2018.
 She won the Merit Award at the Portage Ceramic Awards, Te Uru Waitakere Contemporary Gallery, Auckland 2015; and was the recipient of the Ceramic residency at Guldagergaard, Denmark in 2017.
-Leonard is represented by Mindy Solomon Gallery, Miami and PAULNACHE gallery, in Gisborne New Zealand.
+Leonard is represented by Mindy Solomon Gallery, Miami, Taste Contemporary, Geneva Switzerland, and PAULNACHE gallery, in Gisborne New Zealand.